dheiland-r7/Praeda-II/README.md

 **TARGET_FILE** = List of IP addresses or Host names to be enumerated

+**RESUME_SCAN** = set to "true" to have Praeda resume a previously incomplete scan

 **TCP_PORT** = port address of targets to scan " At present only one port can be specified.
 This is expected to be modified in future versions"

+**IGNORE_PORTS** = Comma separated list of ports to ignore when ingesting a .gnmap file

 **PROJECT_NAME** = the name for this project.
-This will create a folder under the folder where Praeda was executed to contain logs and export info.
+This will create a folder under the folder where Praeda was executed to contain logs and export info

 **OUTPUT_LOG_FILE** = name of log file for data output

 **SYNTAX FOR GNMAP FILE INPUT:**
-Praeda.py -g GNMAP_FILE -j PROJECT_NAME -l OUTPUT_LOG_FILE
+Praeda.py -g GNMAP_FILE -j PROJECT_NAME -l OUTPUT_LOG_FILE -i IGNORE_PORTS

 **SYNTAX FOR IP  CIDR/CIDR FILE LIST:**
 Praeda.py -t CIDR or CIDR_FILE -p TCP_PORT -j PROJECT_NAME -l OUTPUT_LOG_FILE -s SSL

 **SYNTAX FOR IP TARGET FILE LIST:**
 Praeda.py -t TARGET_FILE -p TCP_PORT -j PROJECT_NAME -l OUTPUT_LOG_FILE -s SSL

+**SYNTAX FOR RESUME SCAN:**
+Praeda.py -r true -j PROJECT_NAME -l OUTPUT_LOG_FILE -s SSL
+(Project name and output log file must match parameters given in the original scan.)

 **Examples:**

-./Praeda.py -g scan1.gnmap -j acmewidget -l results
+./Praeda.py -g scan1.gnmap -j acmewidget -l results -i 565,8080

 ./Praeda.py  -n 10.10.10.0/24 -p 80  -j project1 -l data-file